KaanBaspinar00/Kaan-Baspinar--Final-Project/README.md

 ## Usage

 1. **Input Material Data:**
-   - Fill in the material, thickness, wavelength range, and angle for each layer in the table.
+   - Fill in the material thickness and refractive index, wavelength range, and angle in the table.
    - Use the "Add Line" button (or press `Ctrl + A`) to add a new row for each layer.

 2. **Visualize Data:**